Vivienne Goonewardene: Sri Lankan Independence

 Following the end of the war, the LSSP's proscription ended, and Leslie was able to return to Ceylon to work further on the independence movement.
 The Lanka Sama Samaja Party led Sri Lankan independence movement succeeded when, on 4 February 1948, Ceylon was granted independence as the Dominion of Ceylon.
 Dominion status within the British Commonwealth was retained for the next 24 years until 22 May 1972, when it became a republic and was renamed the Democratic Socialist Republic of Sri Lanka.
 The armed forces continued to be commanded by British Officers and the Royal Navy and the RAF continued to have bases on the island (at Trincomalee and Katunayake).
 The Government was heavily pro-British and anti-Soviet.
 The new government proceeded to disenfranchise plantation workers of Indian Tamils descent, using the Ceylon Citizenship Act of 1948 and the Parliamentary Elections Amendment Act of 1949.
 These measures were intended primarily to undermine the Left electorally.

-Electoral Politics
+Electoral politics

 In December 1949, Vivienne stood for the Bolshevik Samasamaja Party to represent the Havelock Town ward of the Colombo Municipal Council.
 Despite the significant numerical advantage that the LSSP found themselves, Vivienne set out to canvass with her second child, Suren.
 This numerical advantage was visible by the number of candidates each party fielded.
 While the LSSP fielded 28, the BSP fielded only 10.
 While campaigning, her father had become very ill.
 With the aided presence of his young grandson, Vivienne was able to break down the barriers with her father.
 Regardless of this, he remained adamant that she be disinherited.
-Her father passed away on the night of the election, his final query had been "has Vivi won", to which a relative had replied "yes".
+Her father died on the night of the election, his final query had been "has Vivi won", to which a relative had replied "yes".